Art At Work

 Doodling Tangles

-2. Use a circular object (e.g. roll of masking tape) to draw circles that overlap each other, with the border.
+Use a circular object (e.g. roll of masking tape) to draw circles that overlap each other.

 Continuous Drawing

-2. Then draw any design slowly using only one (1) continuous line without lifting your drawing tool from the paper or board.
+Then draw any design slowly using one (1) continuous line without lifting the pen or pencil.

-3. Once you lift your hand, you can colour in the shapes using the pen, pencil, marker or colour pencils.
+Once you lift your hand, you can colour in the shapes using the pen, pencil, marker or highlighters.

 Cross Hatching

-1. Get a sheet of paper or board, tape it to desk or table and get a pen, pencil, marker or colour pencils.
+Get a sheet of paper or board and use a pen, pencil, marker or highlighters.

 Weaving Words